 "During the production of geothermal brine, one does not only get a fluid phase at the surface but a mixture of fluids and gas.
 The composition of geothermal brine can differ significantly from site to site.
 The geothermal power plant in Bruchsal (Germany) for example has under norm conditions in a norm cubic meter a fluid/gas ratio of 2:1.
-Around 90 % of the gas phase consists of CO_2 (Mergner, et al. 2012).
+Around 90 % of the gas phase consists of CO2 (Mergner, et al. 2012).
 There are three main types of geothermal power plants.
 Binary power plants (like the geothermal power plant in Bruchsal) usually work in a closed loop system, where the produced brine is re-injected after usage in the power plant with all its ingredients.
-However, in dry steam and flash power plant.
+However, in dry steam and flash power plants non condensable gases like CO_2 and H_2S are separated in the condenser of the power plant.
 These gases are either released to the atmosphere or treated in an abatement system, while the fluid parts of the brine are usually injected into the ground (Holm, Jennejohn and Blodgett 2012)"